chuongmep/netDxf/README.md

 ## Compiling
 To compile the source code you will need Visual Studio 2019.
 ## Development Status
-See [changelog.txt](https://github.com/haplokuon/netDxf/blob/master/doc/Changelog.txt) or the [wiki page](https://github.com/haplokuon/netDxf/wiki) for information on the latest changes.
+See [changelog.txt](https://github.com/haplokuon/netDxf/blob/net_5.0/doc/Changelog.txt) for information on the latest changes.
 ## Supported entities
 * 3dFace
 * Arc